-- Apply for admission to Bethel University College of Adult & Professional Studies (CAPS) or Bethel University Graduate School (GS). - Complete the Free Application for Federal Student Aid (FAFSA), available online at www.fafsa.gov (https://www.fafsa.gov) (use Bethel's federal school code: 002338). - 3.
+- Apply for admission to Bethel University College of Adult & Professional Studies (CAPS) or Bethel University Graduate School (GS). - Complete the Free Application for Federal Student Aid (FAFSA), available online at www.fafsa.gov (use Bethel's federal school code: 002338). - 3.
 Become familiar with the gift-aid options.
-Students should bring to our attention any opportunities for which they believe they might be eliqible.
+Students should bring to our attention any opportunities for which they believe they might be eligible.